 Chichester Harbour Conservancy is defined as a 'non-statutory consultee' in planning law.
 LPAs engage with non-statutory consultees to identify clearly the types of developments within the local area in which they have an interest, so that any formal consultation can be directed appropriately, and unnecessary consultation avoided.
-In the coming years, Chichester Harbour Conservancy will lobby Government to become a 'statutory consultee'.
-If successful, this means there will be legal requirement for the LPAs to consult with the Conservancy on all applications inside the AONB, with an additional formal duty placed on the Conservancy to respond.
-Chichester Harbour Conservancy also aspire to be recognised as a special case in the National Planning Policy Framework, like the Broads Authority, which also has similar purposes around navigation, recreation and nature conservation.
+Since 2019, Chichester Harbour Conservancy has lobbied Government to become a 'statutory consultee'.
+To date, the Government has not been receptive to this request, despite it also being a proposal in the Landscapes Review, which the Government commissioned.
+Chichester Harbour Conservancy also aspire to be recognised as a special case in the National Planning Policy Framework, like the Broads Authority, which also has similar purposes around navigation, amenity, leisure, recreation, and nature conservation.